dead-parrot/csharp-assessment/README.md

 #### For this assessment you are asked to:
 * Download the file: https://drive.google.com/file/d/1Znmy5mu_R1SnJIPKFln89jgBYt1yJCaM/view?usp=drive_link
-* Complete the method to export as a csv the imported parquet data
+* Complete the method to export as a CSV the imported parquet data
-* Complete the method to export as a excel the imported excel data
+* Complete the method to export as an Excel file the imported parquet data
-* Color as red the rows with negative values in the `u10` column in the excel report
+  * Color as red the rows with negative values in the `u10` column in the Excel report

 #### Bonus
 * Add a filter to group the imported data and display as weekly, so allowing to switch between `Daily` and `Weekly`